Click To Go Back To The Main

 A large number of banknotes are illustrated that were never issued, including different £1,000 values.
 The book had the full support of the Reserve Bank in respect to archive access etc.

-It is the first time many of these photos have been published together.
+It is the first time many of these photos have been published together. |

-A “ROYAL” MESS
+A “ROYAL”

-The one article I loved most was the set of "Royal" banknotes that staunch monarchist Sir Robert Menzies was determined our decimal currency would be named in 1966.
+The one article I loved most was the set of "Royal" banknotes that staunch monarchist Sir Robert Menzies was determined our decimal currency would be named in 1966. |

-A Royally *DUMB* name for a currency!
+Royally *DUMB* name for a currency!

-Thanks goodness the Cabinet and/or common sense apparently over-ruled him!
-The full set of printed and prepared “Royal” notes are illustrated in the book.
+over-ruled him!
+The full set of printed and prepared “Royal”

-Along the way, some of the more obscure and intriguing note issues of Australia post 1901 are outlined, such as the fascinating Hay Internment Camp WW2 issues, the WW1 Rabaul military issues, and the notes issued on Fanning Island Plantations etc.
+We got THAT close to this silly name being inflicted on us.
+Finished notes were even prepared.
+Imagine paying 5 "royals" for a beer!
+My thanks to the Reserve Bank Australia for supplying me these photos above – I do not believe they have ever been published in any magazine before.
+The book has a strong section on the pre 1901 banknotes.
+Along the way, some of the more obscure and intriguing note issues of Australia post 1901 are outlined, such as the fascinating Hay Internment Camp WW2 issues, the WW1 Rabaul military issues, and the notes issued on Fanning Island Plantations etc. |

 $600,000 Banknote “1”